piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 - **Expensive:** Costs a lot to run.
 - **Scalability:** Long polling may not continue to be viable as load increases.
 - **Collaborative editing:** Doesn't support real-time collaborative editing of documents.
+- **User Experience:** When file conflicts occur, there is room for improvement in how it is managed.

 🎉 Congratulations - you've got a happy and informed client.